0529bill/movie-search/README.md

 ## problems that i've have faced in this project

 1. keydown vs keypress
+   [this blog](https://blog.techbridge.cc/2019/03/23/react-keyboard-event/)helps my alots on this specific topic
 2. object can't be used as react child error
 3. props and state